vendramin/roots/README.md

-# Computing finite Weyl gropoids
+# Computing finite Weyl groupoids

 The repository contains the code corresponding to the paper